SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
-SolnBenchmark provides a means to evaluate performance of localization algorithms for stochastic optical localization nanoscopy (SOLN) in terms of the metric of root mean square minimum distance (RMSMD) with the benchmark of the information-achieving unbiased Gaussian (IAUG) estimator.
+SolnBenchmark provides a means to evaluate performance of localization algorithms for stochastic optical localization nanoscopy (SOLN).

+A variety of data frames and data movies are synthesized and simulate experiments.

+A participant algorithm estimates emitter locations from a data frame or data movie and generates a SOLN image consists of the estimated emitter locations.

+The algorithm developer submits the estimated SONL image.

+The quality of a submitted SOLN image is evaluated by the metric of root mean square minimum distance (RMSMD) by comparison with the truth emitter locations.

+The RMSMD and rank of a participant algorithm are listed in the leaderborads.

-The IAUG estimator achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data frame.
+The performance and rank are benchmarked by the information-achieving unbiased Gaussian (IAUG) estimator that achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data frame.

 # Leaderboards
 The leaderboards will be updated after a submission.